 With #NationalBaconDay coming up on December 30, it’s easy to think about all the wonderful things about the best breakfast meat.
 The crisp, crunchy texture, the savory taste, and the alluring aroma each contributes to the mouthwatering bacon experience.

 But that alluring aroma you love so much can also be a bit annoying later on.
 Bacon is notorious for having a scent that hangs around long after cooking.
 Fortunately, it’s one of many odors that are easy to clear out if you have a few tricks up your sleeve.
-Check out these 10 ways to clear cooking smells from your kitchen in no time.
+Check out the following guide to easy solutions to clear cooking smells our of your kitchen and home.

 Potatoes are another breakfast favorite.
 Slice them, dice them, and fry them and you’ve got some tasty hash browns to go with your bacon.
 In addition to the delicious flavor, however, potatoes also offer odor-absorbing properties that help keep your kitchen smelling clean and fresh.